krishore-kumar/Ecommerce-price-tracker/README.md

-## Steps
-- getting the link from Amazon website and locating elements: product name and price
-- Fetching the element using selenium syntax  [See documentation](https://selenium-python.readthedocs.io/locating-elements.html)
-- Checking if the price meets the budget
-- Sending an e-mail alert using smtplib

 # Amazon Price Tracker using Python, Selenium, and AWS EC2

 This project is an **automated Amazon Price Tracker** built with **Python and Selenium**.